Jackie McClelland: Legacy

-The McClelland name in the Newry and Mourne area is synonymous with firefighting and had been since its inception in 1877, with Alexander McClelland being a founding member and among the original 18 firefighters that joined the new brigade.
-Twelve of which, including Alex, being retained as volunteers, and the other 6, from an older organization, acting in a paid capacity.
-Alex was 1st Officer under Captain Robert Maginnis.
+McClelland was known as the 'Man of Courage' and later described as a 'Warrior of Peace'.

+He was related to First Officer Alexander McClelland, one of the original volunteers and a founder of the Municipal Fire Service in Newry in 1877.

 For a few years after his retirement.
-A trophy named the McClelland Perpertual Trophy was rewarded to the best kept and most efficient station in the Newry and Mourne Area with Rathfriland first receiving the award in 1976 and later Warrenpoint in 1977.
-The Eva McClelland Perpertual Trophy was handed out to the best cadet in Newry following the death of Jackie's wife as late as 2003.
+A trophy named the McClelland Perpetual Trophy was awarded to the best kept and most efficient station in the Newry and Mourne Area with Rathfriland first receiving the award in 1976 and later Warrenpoint in 1977.
+The Ave McClelland Perpertual Trophy was handed out to the best cadet in Newry following the death of McClelland's wife as late as 2003.

-Five of Jackie's six sons went on to serve in the Fire Service.
-His son, John, was the Chief Fire Officer of the Northern Ireland Fire Brigade from 1996 to 2002.
-With two of Jackie's grandsons serving in the organization as per 2025 and with more than 200 years of collective service, the McClelland name is among the largest — if not the largest firefighting families in the world.

-in the 1990s, Dennison Commercials, a local Volvo dealer that sold and maintained the appliances for the Newry Fire Station commissioned a local artist, Cora Harrington, to paint a set of 3 paintings to be displayed in the fire station representing the different eras of firefighting in the Newry and Mourne area.
-Sub-Officer McClelland is depicted commanding a blaze in the picture entitled "Troubled Times," using a reference from an older photo.
+In the 1990s, Dennison Commercials, a local Volvo dealer that sold and maintained the appliances for the Newry Fire Station commissioned a local artist, Cora Harrington, to paint a set of 3 paintings to be displayed in the fire station representing the different eras of firefighting in the Newry and Mourne area.
+Sub-Officer McClelland is depicted commanding a blaze in the picture entitled "Troubled Times", using a reference from an older photo.
 Two of his granddaughters also make cameo appearances watching on.
-Coincidentally, one of the other painting's "Sands Mill", depicts the great fire of 1910.
-A.R.
-Walker's mill, erected circa 1880, was ironically built on the former site of Robert McClelland's blacksmith's forge.

-In 2002, a park in Newry on Edward Street, a short distance from both the old and new Fire Station was developed on the location of the defunct RUC base, "McClelland Park" was named in his honour.
+In 2002, a park in Newry on Edward Street, a short distance from both the old and new Fire Station was developed on the location of the defunct Royal Ulster Constabulary base at Corry Square.
+"McClelland Park" was named after him, on the site of the base hit by a mortar in 1985, killing 9 police officers and injuring a further 37.

+McClelland is buried at St' Marys Graveyard.
+His headstone reads as follows, "No truly good person dies.
+Like a star which has become extinct but whose light lingers on for generations to gladden the eyes of man.
+So too will this person linger on as a light in our memories.

+The McClelland family has a collective history of 320 years firefighting dating back to 1877.